What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Conclusion

 \fi

 { }

-\begin{IEEEbiography}[{ }]{Sangmin Woo} is currently working toward the M.S. degree in Electrical Engineering and Computer Science at Gwangju Institute of Science and Technology (GIST), Gwangju, Korea.
-He received a B.S. degree in Electrical Engineering from Kyungpook National University, Daegu, Korea, in 2019.
-His research interests include computer vision, visual understanding, and deep learning.
-He is a student member of the IEEE. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Sangmin Woo} (Student Member, IEEE) is currently pursuing the Ph.D. degree in electrical engineering at Korea Advanced Institute of Science and Technology (KAIST), Daejeon, Korea.
+He received an M.S. degree in Electrical Engineering and Computer Science from Gwangju Institute of Science and Technology (GIST), Gwangju, Korea, in 2021, and a B.S. degree in Electrical Engineering from Kyungpook National University, Daegu, Korea, in 2019.
+His research interests lie in computer vision and machine learning, especially in a high-level visual understanding. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Junhyug Noh} is a postdoctoral researcher at Lawrence Livermore National Laboratory (LLNL).
+\begin{IEEEbiography}[{ }]{Junhyug Noh} (Member, IEEE) is a postdoctoral researcher at Lawrence Livermore National Laboratory (LLNL).
 He received the B.S. in Computer Science and Engineering \& Statistics from Seoul National University in 2013, and the M.S. and Ph.D. in Computer Science Engineering from Seoul National University in 2015 and 2020, respectively.
 His research has focused on artificial intelligence, machine learning, and computer vision with a particular interest in object detection and its related high-level vision tasks such as semantic/instance segmentation, scene understanding, and image captioning. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Kangil Kim} received the B.S. degree in computer science from the Korea Advanced Institute of Science and Technology, Daejeon, South Korea, in 2006, and the Ph.D. degree from Seoul National University, Seoul, South Korea, in 2012.
+\begin{IEEEbiography}[{ }]{Kangil Kim} (Member, IEEE) received the B.S. degree in computer science from the Korea Advanced Institute of Science and Technology, Daejeon, South Korea, in 2006, and the Ph.D. degree from Seoul National University, Seoul, South Korea, in 2012.
 He was a Senior Researcher with the Natural Language Processing Group, Electronics and Telecommunications Research Institute, Seoul, until 2016, and an Assistant Professor with the Computer Science and Engineering Department, Konkuk University, until 2019.
 He is currently an Assistant Professor with the Electronics Engineering and Computer Science Department and Artificial Intelligence Graduate School, Gwangju Institute of Science and Technology, Gwangju, South Korea.
 His research interests include artificial intelligence, evolutionary computation, machine learning, and natural language processing. \end{IEEEbiography}